-The following Q&As are based on the information from this FDA document and sources from CDC.
+The following Q&As are based on the information from this FDA document and sourced from CDC.
 The use of PPE in veterinary medicine for protection of the wearer (e.g., infectious disease) is much less common than the use of PPE to protect the patient (e.g., surgery).

 Q1.
 May disposable, single use PPE be re-used when supply levels are adequate (conventional capacity strategies)?